 The project runs until December 31st 2016 and will include a seminar through which the results of the research will be disseminated.

 For more information about the project, contact Eimear Cusack at firstname.lastname@example.org or phone 026-20534.

 The Greenshoots Emerging Entrepreneur Programme is a support, training and guidance programme for early stage start-ups, delivered at Macroom E Enterprise Centre and funded by the Economic Development Section of Cork County Council and the Local Enterprise Office South Cork.

 During each programme, Greenshoots participants avail of free shared office space, weekly training workshops from experts in key areas of business development, individual mentorship, business coaching, links with local and national support agencies, guidance from excellent established entrepreneurs and lots of peer to peer support.

-In the first five years since its inception, the Greenshoots Emerging Entrepreneur Programme has worked with dozens of individuals in Cork, helping them develop their new business ideas from conceptual stages through to launching new companies, with most establishing themselves as successful Cork-based companies.
+In the six years since its inception, the Greenshoots Emerging Entrepreneur Programme has worked with almost seventy individuals in Cork, helping them develop their new business ideas from conceptual stages through to launching new companies, with most establishing themselves as successful Cork-based companies.
+Over 70% of these businesses are still operational.
 Previous participants include Winner Kayak and Spike Island Adventures, The Workshop Cork,Mamukko, Advanced Medical Screening, Sherkin North Shore, Jokamin, ProHome and many many more.